Sara Darrow

-Sara Lynn Darrow (née Frizzell; born 1970) is the chief United States district judge of the United States District Court for the Central District of Illinois.
+Sara Lynn Darrow (née Frizzell; born 1970) is a United States district judge of the United States District Court for the Central District of Illinois.
 She was formerly an assistant United States attorney in the United States District Court for the Central District of Illinois, where she was chief of the violent crimes section.

 Early life and education

 Darrow earned her Bachelor of Arts in 1992 from Marquette University and her Juris Doctor from Saint Louis University School of Law in 1997.

 Career

 After graduating from law school, Darrow worked in the law offices of Clarence Darrow in Rock Island, Illinois.
 Between 1999 and 2003, she worked in the Henry County, Illinois State's Attorney's Office in Cambridge, Illinois.
 In 2003 Darrow became an assistant United States attorney for the Central District of Illinois, where she prosecuted significant criminal cases, involving firearms, drugs, gangs, fraud, money laundering, and corruption.